Innovia Metro: ALRT car

 As the required capacity of the ALRT system rose, it eventually approached the size of conventional heavy rail, and ALRT was cancelled in favour of additional diesel units pulling Bombardier BiLevel Coaches, which have since gone on to be one of Bombardier's best-selling products.

 The original ALRT design was never produced, as the ALRT program was cancelled in 1985.

 Delivered rolling stock and systems

+Former systems

+A train derailment in July 2023 resulted in the Toronto Transit Commission permanently closing Toronto’s Line 3 Scarborough, which was the original system that made use of Innovia Metro technology, four months ahead of its scheduled closure in November 2023.

 Appearances in TV and film

 A scene in the 2003 movie Paycheck, filmed in Vancouver, shows Ben Affleck running in front of a mockup of a Vancouver SkyTrain Innovia ART 200 train.
 SkyTrain cars can also be seen in the opening credits of 21 Jump Street  and variously in Smallville, The X-Files and in numerous other filmed productions shot in Vancouver.